 The best media sales teams commit to minimum levels of audience delivery.
 If they don’t reach those levels, they make up the difference.

 They aim to understand your business and pitch a plan that will deliver your objectives.
 You need to be confident in that plan, so probe them on the details.
 Ask questions.
 Remember, there’s always other places to buy media space.
 It’s your decision.
 You have the power here.

 You have the power, not them

+That’s a key thing to remember with the media sales team.
 They need you more than you need them.

-Also, consider that what they sell has a limited shelf life.
+Remember, what the media sales team sells has a limited shelf life.
 Like hotel rooms and airline seats, if they don’t sell the space, it goes to waste.